World Bank approves cash assistance to crisis-struck Lebanon

 The significant portion of the loan — nearly $200 million — will go toward providing cash assistance to around 786,000 individuals through a pre-paid electronic card.
 With a turbulent exchange rate and a thriving black market, the World Bank said it will dispense the assistance in local currency, using a conversion rate for the loan funds calculated at 1.6 times the one set by the Central Bank for the U.S. dollar.

 The conversion rate would be subject to change if there were major fluctuations in the currency value, the World Bank said.
-But the rate raised questions among activists who said converting the loan at 6,240 Lebanese pounds to the dollar — or about 40% less than the black market rate — would benefit the Central Bank, which is short on foreign currency.
+But the rate raised questions among activists who said converting the loan at 6,240 Lebanese pounds to the dollar — or about 40% less than the black market rate — would benefit the banks, which are short on foreign currency.

 The loan also includes school fees for some 87,000 children between ages 13 and 18.
 It will also help Lebanon develop a social registry to determine who would need assistance in the future.